EconLearn

 Law of Demand vs Law of Supply

 Law of Demand and Law of Supply are two Supply & Demand concepts in AP Economics that students often mix up.
-In short: law of demand is the law of demand states that quantity demanded falls when price rises, holding all else constant.
-Meanwhile, law of supply is the law of supply states that quantity supplied rises when price rises, holding all else constant.
+The law of demand states that quantity demanded falls when price rises, holding all else constant.
+The law of supply states that quantity supplied rises when price rises, holding all else constant.
 Here is how they compare side by side.

 Law of Demand